-{\bf Hashing Models.\\} {\em Step 1: Representation Learning. } We evaluate three different hashing models: the first two, based on kernel locality sensitive hashing (KLSH) \cite{joly2011random,garg2018efficient}, are called \emph{LSH-RMM} and \emph{LSH-RkNN}, and use, respectively, Max-Margin (SVM) classifier (with C=1 parameter) or kNN classifier~(k=1), to compute each hash function; R stands for random data splits.
+{\em Step 1: Representation Learning. } We evaluate three different hashing models: the first two, based on kernel locality sensitive hashing (KLSH) \cite{joly2011random,garg2018efficient}, are called \emph{LSH-RMM} and \emph{LSH-RkNN}, and use, respectively, Max-Margin (SVM) classifier (with C=1 parameter) or kNN classifier~(k=1), to compute each hash function.
 The third model, \emph{LSH-RLSTM}, uses LSTM for hash function computation.
 We use hashcode vectors of dimensionality H=100.
-For \emph{LSH-RkNN} and \emph{LSH-RMM}, we use as a reference set a random subset of M=300 samples from the training dataset, to reduce the computational complexity of training those models, but for \emph{LSH-RLSTM} we use the whole training dataset as a reference set\footnote{The optimized architectures found by LSH-RLSTM were: for Depression Therapy, a four-layer network [16,64,16,8] having 16, 64, 16, and 8 nodes, respectively, in the 1st, 2nd, 3rd and 4th hidden layers; for Twitter dataset, a 3-layer net [8, 32, 16], an for Larry King dataset, only a two-layer net: [8, 32].}.
-Parameters $\bs{\theta}$ for LSH models are obtained by maximizing the proposed MI LB criterion, using $\gamma=1000$.
+For \emph{LSH-RkNN} and \emph{LSH-RMM}, we use as a reference set a random subset of M=300 samples from the training dataset, to reduce the computational complexity of training those models, but for \emph{LSH-RLSTM} we use the whole training dataset as a reference set.
+Parameters $\bs{\theta}$ for LSH models are obtained by maximizing the proposed MI LB criterion.

-{\em Step 2: Hashcode Prediction.} We now map all responses, of both participants A and B, in both training and test sets, to the corresponding hashcodes using one of the above hashcode-based representation models.
+{\em Step 2: Hashcode prediction.} We now map all responses, of both participants A and B, in both training and test sets, to the corresponding hashcodes using one of the above hashcode-based representation models.
 Next, to predict the response hashcode of a person B given a hashcode of a person A, we train separate Random Forest (RF) classifiers (each containing 100 decision trees) for each hashcode bit (i.e. 100 such RF classifiers, since H=100).

-{\em Step 3: Textual Response Generation.} Given a hashcode of a response inferred by RF classifier above, mapping it to an actual text can be performed in multiple ways; for now, we simply find the nearest neightbor of the generated hashcode in the set of all hashcodes corresponding to the person B responses in our training data.
-As it was already mentioned before, {\em better generative models remain the direction of future work, while this simple method is used to validate our main contribution, a hashcode-based representation and response prediction model driven by infogain maximization.}
+{\em Step 3: Textual response generation.} Given a hashcode of a response inferred by RF classifier above, mapping it to an actual text can be performed in multiple ways; by default, we find a match of the generated hashcode in the set of all hashcodes corresponding to the person B responses in our training data as this approach is highly suitable for depression therapy like dialogues.
+In addition, we also provide human evaluation for generating new responses using the N-grams hashing based language model proposed in \secref{sec:gen_response}.